 We don’t like to compromise on quality when it comes to keeping our local wildlife happy and our hanging bird feeder is no exception – it really is the best of the best!
 We LOVE using it in our gardens.

 The sturdy bird feeder also has a carbon steel fitted lid and base which has been designed to let rainwater drain away, while the powder-coated mesh and stainless steel handle are robust with no sharp edges.
 The whole thing is rust-resistant and can be hung outside all year round.

-Where shall I put my bird feeder?
+Where shall I put my hanging bird feeder?

 How can I help the wild birds stay healthy?

-Once you’ve established a bird feeding routine, stick with it.
+Whatever way you decide to feed your local wild birds, once you’ve established a bird feeding routine, stick with it.
 They’ll learn to look out for fresh supplies of food and water and come to rely on you.
 You can learn more about what to feed birds safely on the Johnston & Jeff website or from the RSPB.

 How else can I keep the wildlife in my garden happy and thriving?

 There are all sorts of things you can do but one of the best and simplest things is to provide them with safe little homes!
 Loss of habitat and therefore loss of safe places to nest and breed is one of the biggest threats to our wildlife here in the UK.